 Lastly, send out videos and screen recordings of any product details that CS could find valuable.
 Sometimes, this will be for training, but they can also be repurposed for helping customers get a visual example.

 Product knowledge training for SaaS companies doesn't have to be difficult.
 And if you apply the practices above, you can get real value out of your online training process.
-For even more ideas on leveraging online training with your team, start your FREE trial at Coassemble now and our experts will help guide you to create epic Saas training for your employees.
+For even more ideas on leveraging online training with your team, check out our product training templates in our free library today.

 You might also like